The Bankrate promise

-With the BankAmericard, you’ll pay a 3 percent balance transfer fee ($90), bringing your total balance to $3,090.
-With 21 billing cycles to pay off the debt before accruing interest, you could pay approximately $147 per month to bring the balance down to zero by the end of the intro APR period.
+With the BankAmericard, you’ll pay an intro 3 percent balance transfer fee ($90) (increases to 4% after the first 60 days), bringing your total balance to $3,090.
+With 18 billing cycles to pay off the debt before accruing interest, you could pay approximately $172 per month to bring the balance down to zero by the end of the intro APR period.

-After 120 days of account opening, you’ll be charged a slightly higher 5 percent balance transfer fee ($150) for a total balance of $3,150 with the Wells Fargo Reflect.
-You would pay approximately $150 each month for 21 months to decrease the amount to zero by the completion of the intro period.
+You’ll be charged a slightly higher 5 percent balance transfer fee ($150) for a total balance of $3,150 with the Wells Fargo Reflect and pay about $150 per month for 21 months to bring the balance down to zero.

 Why should you get the BankAmericard?